sangkunine/ViewWorks/README.md

 - Mouse<br>
 You can control a camera to take a closer look at the loaded models by:<br>
-	-pressing left button & moving mouse for camera rotating,<br>
+	- pressing left button & moving mouse for camera rotating,<br>
-	-pressing right button & moving mouse for camera panning,<br>
+	- pressing right button & moving mouse for camera panning,<br>
-	-scrolling mouse wheel for camera zooming (in/out).
+	- scrolling mouse wheel for camera zooming (in/out).

 ## Future works
 - Function to load a new model file format such as IGES, STEP, etc.
 - Function to measure the Euclidean distance between two clicked points.
-- Function to calculate mass properties such as surface area and volume size.
+- Function to calculate mass properties such as surface area, volume size, center of gravity, and moment of inertia.
-- Function to count the number of vertices or faces of the loaded models if available.
-- Function to compute the size of an axis-aligned bounding box or the radius of a bounding sphere of the model.
 - Function to render the loaded model in a wireframe style.
 - Function to transform the colors of the loaded models for further analysis of geometric properties such as Gaussian curvatures.

 ## Question or suggestion
 Please contact us at <info@nova-graphix.com> for any question or suggestion.

-Thank you for reading the above description on **ViewWorks**, developed by [NovaGraphix, Co.](https://www.nova-graphix.com/) Note that we will continue to add new features and technologies.
+Thank you for reading the above description on **ViewWorks**, developed by [NovaGraphix, Co.](https://www.youtube.com/channel/UChK_R6Dc3ar2kFUdFB53g5w/videos) Note that we will continue to add new features and technologies.
 Anyone can use it for free without any restrictions.